Shocks, compressible perturbations, and intermittency in the very local interstellar medium: Voyager 1 and 2 observations and numerical modeling: Methods

 \subsection{Global modeling framework and simulation setup}

 Numerical simulations were performed on a Cartesian grid using the multifluid version of the Multi-Scale Fluid-Kinetic Simulation Suite \citep[MF-FLUKSS, see][and references therein]{pogorelov2008d,pogorelov2014} with adaptive mesh refinement (AMR).
-Specifically, we used a modified version of the model published in \citet{bera2023a,bera2025}, in which PUIs are treated as a separate, comoving fluid.
-The latter paper discusses this approximation, and those not using it, in more detail.
+Specifically, we used a modified version of the model published in \citet{bera2023a,bera2025}, where PUIs were treated as a separate, comoving fluid. \citet{bera2025} discusses the consequences of adopting this approximation ,as opposed to not adopting it, in more detail.
 The modifications implemented here were explained in Sec.~\ref{sec:framework}.
 The use of four populations of neutral hydrogen allows us to distinguish between the pristine LISM atoms from their population created in the VLISM.
-This makes the H profiles in the OHS closer to those obtained from MHD/kinetic-neutrals models \citep{pogorelov2009c}.
+This makes the H profiles in the OHS closer to those obtained from MHD/kinetic-neutrals models \citep{alexashov2005,pogorelov2009c}.
 While we do not solve separate equations for \HeI and \alp ions in this study, nor electrons, \citep[as is done in MHD/kinetic models, see, e.g.,][]{fraternale2023,fraternale2024b,fraternale2025a}, the presence of helium ions is approximately accounted for by adjusting the mass and pressure in the proton-only model.
 The feedback of helium ions due to charge exchange cannot be included, but this is of secondary importance for this study.
 These modifications are important as they affect the hydrogen filtration, electron density in the LISM, and correct positions of the heliospheric boundaries.
 Even though conceptually simple, such a modification requires a careful implementation, because it is not sufficient to simply use a reduced proton mass in the analytical charge-exchange formulae.
 Moreover, some assumptions are inevitably required, as detailed below.

 We define the following ratios at the inner and outer boundary:

 During simulations, it is then assumed that the helium ion to proton density and temperature ratios remain constant in the entire region filled with the SW and LISM plasma, and is equal to the respective boundary ratios.
 In the LISM regions, this approximation is rather accurate due to the weakness of helium charge exchange and the presence of Coulomb collisions.
 In the SW, for the purpose of this study it is mostly important to consider the mass of alpha particles and we neglect the presence of \HeI ions.